Rattpak/MW2_Campaign_Mods/README.md

   - spdata
     - (extracted rar files)

+## Mods I Will Not Be Adding
+- The Civilian Juggernaut Mods.
+It contains assets and fastfiles that belong to IW

 ## Editing
 - Feel free to edit any of the gsc files, just don't upload them as your own without giving credit